| What

 delivered and both mother and baby are stable.
 Postpartum

-appointments then continue as normal, as well as
+appointments then continue as normal, as well as offering

 breastfeeding and parenting support.